er1/s228/README.md

 ## 7408 AND Gate (x4)

-The 7408 is a chip which contains 4 AND gates.
+The 7408 is a chip that contains 4 AND gates.

 `Yn` = `An` &and; `Bn`